Use the Tab and Up, Down arrow keys to select menu items.

-Please note this course is only available to students taking a BE(Hons) programme.SENG202 is a project-based software engineering course for the first professional year of the software engineering degree.
+Please note this course is only available to students taking a BE(Hons) programme.SENG202 is a project-based software engineering course.
 The course builds on, applies and extends material introduced in SENG201 (software engineering processes, analysis, design, testing, object-oriented programming, etc.).
 The course is practice-based and is the first opportunity for students to undertake a sizeable piece of practical work that spans sufficient time to expose some of the complexities of modern software development in a controlled fashion.
 Participants work either individually or in small groups to develop a medium-complexity application.
 At the end of this course students will have practised the fundamental skills required to develop software systems using modern tools, practices and development environments.

 SENG201 AND Approval into the BE(Hons) Software Engineering programme.

 Students must attend one activity from each section.

 - One one-hour lecture per week: Lectures will be used to introduce project tasks, manage groups, give general advise and feedback, and to steer the project tasks in whole-class discussions.
 All students are expected to attend all lectures.- Two two-hour laboratories per week: Labs will be used for technical tutorials.
 Furthermore, labs will be used for the groups to present their on-going work to the class and discuss their project with teaching staff.
 All students are expected to attend both two-hour labs.Students are expected to work additional hours in their own time, either having group meetings or developing software in the laboratory.
 Students will be engaged in a medium-complexity software engineering project.

 There will be project submissions, project presentations and a final project report.